nvidia-holoscan/holohub/tutorials/holoscan_debugging/README.md

 The [Python Debugger](https://docs.python.org/3/library/pdb.html) module is a built-in interactive debugging tool for Python programs.
 Similar to `gdb`, it supports setting breakpoints for interactive, headless, just-in-time debugging.
 You can use
 `pdb` to debug Holoscan SDK Python programs on any platform supported by Holoscan SDK.

 Holoscan SDK Python libraries serve as wrappers around Holoscan SDK C++ libraries.
-When debugging symbols are provided for C++ libraries, `pdb` can step into both core C++ libraries and Python wrapper code.
+While `pdb` may load C++ symbols, it is not well suited for setting breakpoints or stepping into underlying C++ code. `pdb` is best suited for debugging Holoscan SDK operators whose implementation lies in a Python-native `compute` method.

 ### Prerequisites